 If we can set aside our reactive “wants” for attention for a moment and recognize our common “needs” for a sense of shared purpose that does not deplete but rather fulfills our desire for individual importance we can disrupt this disturbing trend.
 And by doing so with the morally excellent behaviors our mothers, fathers and dieties expect of us, we can begin to redraw King’s dire picture and design our children’s future as something all together different.

-Ten years after Charron sought safe refuge for her family in Minnesota her teenage son, having stumbled under the weight of the crosses all sons of brutal fathers and the societies that breed them must carry, was murdered in North Minneapolis.
+Ten years after Sharron sought safe refuge for her family in Minnesota, her teenage son, having stumbled under the weight of the crosses all sons of brutal fathers and the societies that create them must carry, was murdered in North Minneapolis, Minnesota.

 His name, like Christianity’s King, was Emmanuel.

-Andrea Morisette Grazzini, Founder of DynamicShift, is a leadership innovations consultant and participatory researcher.
-Her work has influenced numerous regional, national and global conversations on co-productive change.
+Andrea Morisette Grazzini, is founder of DynamicShift and organizer of Me to We Racial Healing, a social media group of nearly 1000 people, nationwide.
+She also leads the online civic engagement company WetheP, Inc. Her work has influenced numerous regional, national and global conversations on co-productive change.
 Including We the People, the national civic movement led by Center for Democracy and Citizenship, American Commonwealth Partnership, American Democracy Project and The White House Office for Public Engagement.